About Me

 I also volunteered with the national March for Science organization in 2017 and joined other volunteers to speak out against organizational mismanagement post-march.
 Thankfully, the march included some happy memories, especially meeting Dr. Mona Hanna-Attisha, who exposed the deadly lead poisoning in Flint's water supply.

-I also started working with Swing Left, a grassroots group that connects volunteers to their closest competitive House district.
+I also started working with Swing Left, a grassroots group that connected volunteers to their closest competitive House district.
 I served as the organization's strategic communications director, which involved a lot of work on messaging and translating between our field and tech teams to make sure volunteers were getting what they needed to organize.
 We also discovered that the progressive movement was running short on email practitioners, so I stepped up to lead our email program, which wound up raising $10 million for House candidates and connecting 1 out of every 12 Swing Left subscribers with a canvassing or phonebanking shift, wildly exceeding even our own ambitious expectations.

 Hanging with volunteers at the March for Our Lives.